Tanja-Franke/church-website/README.md

-# The-Way-The-Truth-&-The-Life-Church

-View the live project[here.](https://tanja-franke.github.io/twtttl-church/)<br>
-The Way, the Truth & the Life Church is a website aimes to spread the Truth, support believers to grow in their faith in Jesus Christ, learn more about the church and join services or prayer meetings online.
-The site is targeted towards true believers from everywhere who are looking for a church or who want to equip themselves with the Truth found in the Word of God.
-The Way, the Truth & the Life Church will benefits believers who are looking for the Truth and those who need prayers.

-## User Experience (UX)

-## Features

-### Existing Features

-- __Navigation Bar__

-- __The landing page image__

-- __About Us Section__

-- __Service Times section__

-- __The Footer__

-- __The Prayer Request Page__

-### Features Left to Implement

-## Testing

-### Validator Testing

-- HTML

-- CSS

-### Unfixed Bugs

-## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
-  - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here -

-## Credits

-### Content

-- The text for the Home page was taken from The Holy Bible
-- Instructions on how to implement form validation on the Prayer Request page was taken from Coders Coffeehouse course content from the code institute.
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

-### Media

-- The photos used on the home and sign up page are from This Open Source site [pexels.com](https://www.pexels.com/de-de/collections/christianity-bk1scvv/)

 #
 # The Way, the Truth & the Life Church <img src="assets/images/twtttlc.png" alt="the Way, the Truth & the Life Church" height="50">